SAP-archive/teched2020-DEV268/exercises/ex2/README.md

    - Click **Finish**

-![Selection of transport request](images/1130.png)
+![Selection of transport request](images/1130.png) ZRAP_CE

 5. Add an implementation for the method main

-  You will see the warning **Implementation missing for method IF_OO_ADT_CLASSRUN~MAIN IF_OO_ADT_CLASSRUN~MAIN**.
+  You will see the warning **Implementation missing for method IF_OO_ADT_CLASSRUN~MAIN**.

 ![Selection of transport request](images/1135.png)

 6. Implementation

-    Navigating back to the service consumption model we use the *Copy to clipboard* button to copy the sample code for the **ReadList** operation into the main method of our newly created class.
+    Navigating back to the service consumption model we can use the *Copy to clipboard* button to copy the sample code for the **ReadList** operation to use it in our newly created class.
-Since it is not possible to leverage the destination service in the trial systems, we will use the method **create_by_http_destination** which allows to create a http client object based on the target URL.
-Here we take the root URL https://sapes5.sapdevcenter.com of the ES5 system since the relative URL will be added when creating the OData client proxy.

 ## CLASS zcl_ce_rap_products_#### DEFINITION

-Let's have a look at the implementation of our test class.
-In the public section we find to **TYPES** definitions. **t_product_range** is used to provide filter conditions for ProductIDs in form of SELECT-OPTIONS to the method **get_products( )**.
+Let's start with the implementation of our test class.

+In the public section we add two **TYPES** definitions. **t_product_range** is used to provide filter conditions for ProductIDs in form of SELECT-OPTIONS to the method **get_products( )**.
 The second type **t_business_data** is used to retrieve the business data returned by our remote OData service.

 The  **get_products( )** method takes filter conditions in form of SELECT-OPTIONS via the importing parameter **it_filter_cond**.
 In addition it is possible to provide values for **top** and **skip** to leverage client side paging.

+So the DEFINITION section of your class should now look like follows:

 <pre>
 CLASS zcl_ce_rap_products_#### DEFINITION